kavia-common/career-path-planner-215052-215063/career_planner_frontend/README.md

 ## Catalog Data and Empty States

-Role/competency catalog and adjacency data are provided by the FastAPI backend.
-If the catalog is not seeded yet, the frontend will show helpful empty-state messages (no hard errors).
-Admin users can use the Admin page to trigger ingestion once the backend wiring is connected.
+If the catalog is not seeded yet, the UI shows helpful empty-state messages; Admin can trigger ingestion from the Admin page once backend wiring is connected.

-## Customization

-The Ocean Professional theme lives in `src/App.css`.
-Common components use CSS utility classes (no UI library).

 ## Learn More

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the React documentation: https://reactjs.org/